ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 As you did with both your K3s server and first agent nodes, you need to assign concrete static IPs to the network devices.
 Also, you need to change the hostname:

 1. Assign in your router or gateway the static main IP for the new VM.
-In my criteria, its address would be as follows:
+Under this guide's criteria, its address would be as follows:

     - K3s **agent** node 2: `10.4.2.2`